bitcoin/bitcoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the syscoind tests manually, launch `src/test/test_syscoin`.
+To run the unit tests manually, launch `src/test/test_syscoin`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the syscoind tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the unit tests.

-To add more syscoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new `BOOST_AUTO_TEST_SUITE` sections.
+To add more unit tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new `BOOST_AUTO_TEST_SUITE` sections.

-To run the syscoin-qt tests manually, launch `src/qt/test/test_syscoin-qt`
+To run the GUI unit tests manually, launch `src/qt/test/test_syscoin-qt`

-To add more syscoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more GUI unit tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_syscoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+`test_syscoin` has some built-in command-line arguments; for example, to run just the `getarg_tests` verbosely:

-    test_syscoin --log_level=all --run_test=getarg_tests
+    test_syscoin --log_level=all --run_test=getarg_tests -- DEBUG_LOG_OUT

+`log_level` controls the verbosity of the test framework, which logs when a test case is entered, for example.
+The `DEBUG_LOG_OUT` after the two dashes redirects the debug log, which would normally go to a file in the test datadir (`BasicTestingSetup::m_path_root`), to the standard terminal output.

 ... or to run just the doubledash test: